postmanlabs/labs-docs/src/pages/docs/reports/all-apis-reports.md

 The **Team APIs** report provides information on APIs created by your team, including:

 * **Total APIs in team Workspaces** - The number of APIs in team workspaces.
-* **Schemas by type** - The number of APIs by schema type (OpenAPI, GraphQL, Swagger, and so on).
-If an API has multiple versions with different schemas, the API will have entries in each of those schema types.
+* **Schemas by type** - The number of APIs by schema type (like OpenAPI, GraphQL, and Swagger).
+If an API has more than one version with different schemas, the API will have entries in each of those schema types.
 * **APIs updated over time** - The number of team APIs that have been updated over time.
 * **API response time** - The average response time of all APIs over time.
 * **API test results** - The number of successful and failed test runs over time.